 In addition to being the home of the Atlanta Botanical Garden and Zoo Atlanta, Atlanta boasts the world’s largest indoor aquarium, Georgia Aquarium.
 Sporting enthusiasts also enjoy several major sports teams, including the Atlanta Braves.

-Substance abuse and addiction prevent a significant number of Atlanta residents from enjoying all this city has to offer.
-Each gender, race and ethnicity is affected by the devastation drug and alcohol abuse causes.
+Substance use and addiction prevent a significant number of Atlanta residents from enjoying all this city has to offer.
+Each gender, race and ethnicity is affected by the devastation drug and alcohol use causes.
 Fortunately, addiction treatment exists that recognizes the unique needs of each client’s life.

 Atlanta Addiction Treatment